 The vision for SIP is to co-contribute to the growth of vibrant and hopeful communities that value the dignity and worth of each person.
 SIP works in partnership with diverse groups to strengthen and co-create individual and community wellbeing.
 Read our SIP Charter to find out more about how the SIP vision drives our work and is guided by Catholic Social Teaching and the principles of CatholicCare Tasmania.

-Our innovative Social Impact Program has its foundation in the 2015 Dropping off the Edge report.
+The innovative Social Impact Partners program has its foundation in the 2015 Dropping off the Edge report.
 This report mapped disadvantage on 21 social indicators across Australia.
 It looked at long-term unemployment, housing stress, criminal convictions, school reading levels and domestic violence.
 It found that in Tasmania a small number of communities showed complex and longstanding disadvantage.

 SIP co-creates with these opportunities and programs